action color / pure white detection

 How does grfcodec handle this?

-#2 Updated by planetmaker almost 7 years ago
+#2 Updated by planetmaker about 7 years ago

 An error should only be rised when the palette is wrong or the gfx is not usable / readable for some reason.